FullFact/.github/.github/ISSUE_TEMPLATE/feature_request.md

 <!--
   What requirements does the final implementation need to meet in order for the issue to be considered complete?
 What are the design constraints?
-Good and clean requirements can save wasted effort.
+Good and clear requirements can save wasted effort.

   Remember, requirements should be: